QubesOS/qubes-doc/developer/general/package-contributions.md

    - RPM/DEB installation scripts (e.g. looking at constraints who would hijack other packages),
    - Makefiles,

-and any steps which would result in partial/total compromission of legetimate components.
+and any steps which would result in partial/total compromise of legitimate components.

 Package Maintainers
 -------------------